DNSCrypt/encrypted-dns-server/README.md

 If you are currently running an encrypted DNS server using `dnscrypt-wrapper`, moving to the new proxy is simple:

 - Double check that the provider name in `encrypted-dns.toml` matches the one you previously configured.
 If you forgot it, it can be recovered [from its DNS stamp](https://dnscrypt.info/stamps/).
-- Run `dnscrypt-dns --import-from-dnscrypt-wrapper secret.key`, with `secret.key` being the file with the `dnscrypt-wrapper` provider secret key.
+- Run `enscrypted-dns --import-from-dnscrypt-wrapper secret.key`, with `secret.key` being the file with the `dnscrypt-wrapper` provider secret key.

 Done.
 Your server is now running the new proxy.